-Recurrent miscarriage can be associated with MTHFR.
+Recurrent miscarriage may be associated with MTHFR.

 This image below comes straight from the CDC (Centers for Disease Control AND Prevention)